My first review of Conch Island was in August, 2017. Time for another look. A LOT has happened since then! (Y'think!?)

-It's no secret that Conch Island Key West Bar & Grill (aka, “party central” – or at least one of them – on Rehoboth Avenue) is a fun, upbeat, noisy and festive place to enjoy the hubbub of downtown Rehoboth Beach.
-But what a lot of people don't know (including me, until now) is that this watering hole in the Sandcastle Motel has a new food lineup that's worth exploring.
+It's no secret that Conch Island Key West Bar & Grill (aka, party central on Rehoboth Avenue) is a fun, upbeat, noisy and festive place to enjoy the hubbub of downtown Rehoboth Beach.
+But what a lot of people don't know is that this watering hole has an interesting food lineup that's worth exploring.
 Longtime Rehoboth businessman, former professional drummer and former law enforcement officer Bryan Derrickson is a hands-on owner who makes sure he’s able to whip up anything and everything his cooks come up with – just in case.
 Smart.

 I have to tell you that one of the stars of the show is the Bahamian-style conch chowder.
 Wonderfully spiced, you must might order a second one and make it a meal!
 See it in the gallery.
 Another hidden gem on the menu is the Key West Pink Peel ‘n' Eats.
 These massive shrimp are served as a half-pound or a full pound – there's about 10-12 to the pound, so you can imagine their size.
 We also tried the garlic-parmesan wings – quite tasty.
 I like that they kept their crunch in spite of the added cheese mixture.